jamesatracy/Backbone.php/readme.md

 * *Best Practices*: Backbone.php is designed with software engineering best practices in mind, including MVC, Object-Oriented programming, and unit testing.

-At its most simplest form, a Backbone.php application is nothing more than a series of url routes (such as "/about/") that are mapped to either views ("views/about-page.php") or callback methods ("public function about($args)") or combinations of both.
+At its most simplest form, a Backbone.php application is nothing more than a series of url routes (such as "/about/") that are mapped to either views ("views/about-page.php") or callback methods ("public function about($request)") or combinations of both.

 	// get route mapped to a controller method with a url alias Router::get("/", "/controllers/MyController@index")->alias("home");
-    // get route mapped to a view Router::get("/about/", "View@about");
+	// get route mapped to a view
+	Router::get("/about/", "View@about");
 	// get route with argument parameters, mapped to a controller method Router::get("/jobs/:department/:id/", "/controllers/MyController@jobDesc");
 	// post route mapped to a controller method Router::post("/contact/", "/controllers/MyController@processContactForm");

+	class MyController
+	{
+		public function index($request)
+		{
+		}

+		public function jobDesc($request, $dept, $id)
+		{
+		}

+		...
+	}

 That is essentially all that you need to get a Backbone.php application up and running.
 However, the framework also provides a number of classes for working specifically with data backed by a SQL database in the form of Models and Collections.